 Verse by Verse Commentary

-1. We see that in the book of Ezra large sections are composed of genealogies, royal edicts, decrees, and official letters to and from the king.
+1. In the book of Ezra, we see that large sections are composed of genealogies, royal edicts, decrees, and official letters to and from the king.
 Why?
-At first glance these seem a little bit boring.
-It may be hard to find a lot of spiritual significance from the official correspondence of politicians.
-In like manner it can be difficult to find a lot of applications from these sections so we may be tempted to feel they are insignificant or even question why they were included.
+At first glance, these seem a little bit boring.
+It may be hard to find a lot of spiritual significance in the official correspondence of politicians.
+In like manner, it can be difficult to find a lot of applications from these sections, so we may be tempted to feel they are insignificant or even question why they were included.

 2. King Darius wisely decided to research this issue and get to the heart of the matter.
-In the process of his research, he found that Cyrus had issued a royal decree and that he had given permission to rebuild the temple in addition to financial aid and the spoils which Nebuchadnezzar had taken from Jerusalem when he conquered it.
-The Empire was organized and these types of decrees and laws were evidently saved in an archive for future reference.
+While conducting his research, he found that Cyrus had issued a royal decree and given permission to rebuild the temple, in addition to providing financial aid and the spoils which Nebuchadnezzar had taken from Jerusalem when he conquered it.
+The Empire was organized, and these types of decrees and laws were evidently saved in an archive for future reference.

 3. Darius then gave instructions to Tattenai.
-He honored the decree by Cyrus, upholding it.
-But he didn’t just uphold it, he went above and beyond its original scope.
+He honored Cyrus’ decree by upholding it.
+But Darius didn’t just uphold it, he went above and beyond its original scope.

 What additions did he make?

 He said the full cost should be paid without delay.
-But in addition to the full cost, he also commanded that all kinds of animals, as well as wheat, salt, wine, oil, and whatever is needed be provided.
+But in addition to the total cost, he also commanded that all kinds of animals, as well as wheat, salt, wine, oil, and whatever was needed, be provided.
 Not only this, but those who didn’t obey this decree were to be violently killed.
-This strong support from the king enabled the people to finish building the temple without the fear of what their enemies would do to them.
+This strong support from the king enabled the people to finish building the temple without fear of what their enemies would do to them.

-But remember that they had already started rebuilding the temple in chapter 5 and were willing to put their own necks on the line (by giving their names to Tattenai who sent them to Darius).
-God honored their obedience by giving them grace in the eyes of the leader who made policies that were favorable to them.
+But remember that the people had already started rebuilding the temple in Chapter 5, willingly putting their own necks on the line (by giving their names to Tattenai, who sent them to Darius).
+God honored their obedience by giving them grace in the eyes of the leader, who made policies that were favorable to them.

 Do you think you complain more about your government or pray for its leaders?

 5. Notice what kind of obedience Darius expected.
 He expected them to obey without delay (v8).
 He expected them to obey with all diligence (v12).
-And those who didn’t obey would be violently killed.
-This is the kind of obedience that a king expected.
+And those who didn’t obey would be brutally killed.
+This is the kind of obedience that a king desired.
 We, however, have an even greater king.
 If an earthly king expects this kind of obedience, how much more does God?
-We must remember to always obey God willingly, joyfully, quickly, and diligently.
+We must remember always to obey God willingly, joyfully, quickly, and diligently.

 II.
 The temple is finished (14-15)